 And then what?
 Well, best case they agree to your number.
 Great, you’re off to the races!

-Your turn!
 Did this make the negotiation process feel a bit easier to you?
+Let us know in the comments below!

 Thank you for the negotiating tip!
 Talking price is so difficult, but you have given such easy and practical advice!
 You always give great advice, I am very thankful for you and the Copwriting Academy.
 I signed up for your class because I had already stumbled upon one of your articles about using an Excel spreadsheet to track income.
 It was practical!
 Not selling anything or special software to do what I thought could be done an a simple Excel spreadsheet.
 You make it very real and tangible, always sharing your wisdom and experience to truly teach and encourage!